How to Find a Business Mentor [& Why You Need One]

 - Join professional associations: Is there an association or group related to your industry?
 Joining these types of groups can introduce you to an abundance of experienced professionals.
 They may also inspire productive conversations that spark ideas, essentially working as an unofficial mentoring session.

-- Consider professional service firms: Business leaders today are outsourcing critical functions including CFO, HR, IT and marketing services.
+- Consider professional service firms: Business leaders today are outsourcing critical functions including CFO, HR, IT, and marketing services.
 Service providers in these outsourced firms work with many different business leaders across a diverse group of industries.
 They make excellent mentors.

-- Reach out to your ideal mentor: Maybe there’s someone in your industry that you don’t have any shared connections with but was an inspiration for your business model.
+- Reach out to your ideal mentor: Maybe there’s someone in your industry that you don’t have any shared connections but who was an inspiration for your business model.
 Don’t be afraid to reach out to them!
 The worst-case scenario is they say no. Otherwise, you may manage to get your dream mentor (or at least have them in your contacts).

 Can CFOs Be Business Mentors?

 CFOs can be great business mentors for new CEOs and entrepreneurs.
 My colleague, Dave Chase wrote the following article outlining why CFOs are essential for any business.
-For the same reasons, CFO’s make great business mentors.
+For the same reasons, CFOs make great business mentors.
 This is particularly true for fractional CFOs who have worked in a wide variety of industries and, as a result, have seen how different CEOs operate their business.

-CFO mentors can pull from this experience and inform new CEOs which practices they’ve observed to be incredibly successful.
+CFO mentors can pull from this experience and inform new CEOs of which practices they’ve observed to be incredibly successful.
 Conversely, they may warn CEOs to stay away from detrimental behaviors or decisions they’ve witnessed.

 Many times mentors will give their services for free, as a coach.
 Be careful to not ask too much of them.
 When the commitment for your mentor becomes more than an hour or so per month, offer to pay for their services.
-In today’s world of fractional professional service offerings, hiring mentors to become part-time CFO, HR leader, CMO, etc. is quite common.
+In today’s world of fractional professional service offerings, hiring mentors to become part-time CFO, HR leaders, CMO, etc. is quite common.

 Use Amplēo to Find the Right CFO Mentor

 If you intend to use a fractional CFO service, we recommend you use Ampleo’s solution.
 In addition to exploring which mentor is best for your business, we can help you know when you should hire a CFO.
-We have dozens of CFOs that are all trained in unifying financial information with business strategy, and are willing to give free advice, or plug in on a part time basis as your CFO.
+We have dozens of CFOs that are all trained in unifying financial information with business strategy and are willing to give free advice or plugin on a part-time basis as your CFO.
 Simply contact us today so we can help match you with the perfect mentor and/or CFO for your business.